-Chinese Egg Tarts are a traditional dessert served for Chinese New Year to bring abundance in the coming year.
+Chinese Egg Tarts are a traditional dessert served in dim sum restaurants and often served for Chinese New Year to bring abundance in the coming year.

 Ingredients